Calling all social innovators of Baltimore!

 - Willing to exert extraordinary dedication to make the potential solution a reality

 - Enthusiastic about joining a learning community and sharing resources and open-minded in their approach

 - Applications may be submitted for ventures that are in the prototype/pilot phase (for at least six months) or already launched and operating.
 Ventures should be able to demonstrate accomplishments, traction, or impact.

 How to Apply

-Quick overview of the three steps you take to apply.
+Quick overview of the steps you take to apply.